Handling mail amid coronavirus: Low risk but wash your hands

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

-The U.S. Postal Service is keeping post offices open but ensuring customers stay at least 6 feet (2 meters) apart.
+The U.S. Postal Service is keeping post offices open but ensuring customers stay at least six feet apart.
 It also is requiring appointments for passport applications.
 The agency said it is following guidance from public health experts, although there is no indication that COVID-19 is being spread through the mail.

 Shipping giants FedEx and United Parcel Service have stopped requiring signatures for packages.